maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 - compare the independent proposals and implementations of the *Media over QUIC* protocol,
 - perform regression testing of a certain implementation or proposal,
 - evaluate various congestion control schemes for live media,
-- maybe compare *Media over QUIC* protocol performance against other protocols, e.g. RTP over QUIC {{I-D.draft-engelbart-rtp-over-quic}} or SRT {{I-D.draft-sharabayko-srt}}.
+- maybe compare *Media over QUIC* protocol performance against other protocols, e.g. RTP over QUIC {{I-D.ietf-avtcore-rtp-over-quic-00}} or SRT {{I-D.sharabayko-srt-01}}.

 QUIC, as a protocol, provides a powerful set of statistics which can be used in addition to the defined procedure.
 There are, however, several things to keep in mind:

 - Independent QUIC transport implementations do not necessarily support the same set of statistics and the format isn't necessarily the same among different libraries.
-  Although {{I-D.draft-ietf-quic-qlog-main-schema}} might be helpful in a way.
+  Although {{I-D.ietf-quic-qlog-main-schema-03}} might be helpful in a way.

 - QUIC packets themselves do not have a timestamp field to allow the measurement of one-way delays.
-Although there is a related draft proposal {{I-D.draft-huitema-quic-ts}}, which proposes the definition of a TIMESTAMP frame.
+Although there is a related draft proposal {{I-D.huitema-quic-ts-08}}, which proposes the definition of a TIMESTAMP frame.

 ## Requirements Notation